Top 10 Foods That Actually Help With Opiate Withdrawal

 Protein is an all-encompassing nutrient that promotes strength, energy, a healthy metabolism, and heart health.
 Natural proteins also contain amino acids that help repair cells.
 Together, these components of protein also aid in the withdrawal process.

 Beans are a great source of protein, fiber, iron, and vitamins.
-Importantly, beans contain amino acids that are the building blocks of protein that enable the healing of bone, muscle, hair, skin, tissue, and blood.
+Importantly, beans contain amino acids that are the building blocks of protein that enable the healing of bone, muscle, hair follicles, skin, tissue, and blood.
 Beans are also known to help prevent fatty liver, which occurs when unhealthy fats accumulate in the liver — presiding alongside obesity, high cholesterol, and high blood pressure.
-Also packed with fiber, beans support excellent digestive health, which proves to be helpful during opiate detoxing.
+For these general health reasons, along with their power as a filling aid to digestion, beans bring us the final of our ’10 Foods That Help with Opiate Withdrawal.’
+Also packed with fiber, beans support excellent digestive health, which proves to be helpful during opiate detox.

 Foods to Avoid During Opiate Withdrawal

 The healthy foods you put into your body are just as important as the unhealthy foods you try to avoid.
 During opiate withdrawal, it’s imperative to maintain a healthy diet and keep hydrated in order to withstand the most difficult points of this important process.
 There will be moments where it might be difficult to keep a steady diet, but when one’s appetite returns, it’s ideal to stay away from the following: